leoal2/USEEIO_CARB_Runner/README.md

 This script will:

-* Load national and California EEIO models
+* Load US and CA EEIO models
-* Integrate Make/Use and emissions matrices
+* Integrate IO and satellite data
-* Apply CARB custom satellite data
+* Compute detailed emissions factors and final demand
-* Output Excel files with detailed GHG results
+* Output results as Excel files

 ## Outputs

-Two Excel files are generated:
+Two Excel files will be generated:

-* `CA_2022_2022USD_...xlsx`: results in 2022 USD
+* `CA_2022_2022USD_...xlsx`: emissions and IO results in 2022 USD
-* `CA_2022_2017USD_...xlsx`: results adjusted to 2017 USD
+* `CA_2022_2017USD_...xlsx`: CPI-adjusted results in 2017 USD

-Contents include:
+Each file contains:

 * L, A, D, N matrices
-* Final demand vectors
+* Demand vectors and CPI-adjusted consumption
-* Emissions by sector for US, CA, and RoUS
+* Sector-level GHG emissions (US, CA, RoUS)

-## Additional Notes
+## Notes

-* All satellite and indicator parquet files must exist locally or be generated prior to model execution
+* All `.parquet` satellite/indicator files must be generated or downloaded locally
-* Model region and structure are defined by YAML files under `modelspecs/`
+* `USEEIO.py` dynamically configures and edits YAML specs
-* `USEEIO.py` handles model setup and dynamic YAML editing as required
+* `flowsa_BEC` is the only package fully forked; the others use the latest EPA releases except for minor local adjustments to `fedelemflowlist`

 ## Contact